Caff1982/linkedin-skill-assessments-quizzes/it-operations/it-operations-quiz.md

 - [ ] the processor, RAM, and expansion cards
 - [ ] I/O components are not on the motherboard.
 They are located on the rear of the case

-#### Q72.
-What does the acronym RAID refer to?

-- [x] Redudant Array of Independent Disk
-- [ ] Repeating Architecture for Internal Drives
-- [ ] Recoverable Advanced Integration and Duplication
-- [ ] Replicated Array of Internal Devices

 #### Q73.
 What is an example of a top-level domain (TLD)?

 - [x] NET